jaxernst/juice-docs/docs/dev/resources/post-mortem/2021-08-18/index.md

 ---
-slug: juicebox-postmortem-of-low-severity-bug-discovered-8-18-2021
-title: "Juicebox postmortem: Low severity bug discovered 8/18/2021"
+title: 2021/08/18 - Low Severity
-authors: [jango]
-tags: [protocol, update]
 ---

+# Juicebox postmortem: Low severity bug discovered 8/18/2021

+*author - jango*

 I discovered a low severity bug in the Juicebox protocol last night that affects projects that have received payments while configured with a reserved rate of 0% who later reconfigure the reserved rate to anything greater than 0%.